-One of the best things about travelling is the food there are some specialities that become a bit of a talking point between travellers!
+One of the best things about travelling is the food, and there are some specialities that become a bit of a talking point between travellers!
 From stinky but actually pretty tasty durian fruit, to cuy or guinea pig, we take a look at the world's most contested and controversial foods..

 Often described as a spongy sour pancake this Ethiopian speciality Even the most hardened injera fans may get sick of the sight of it by the end of a trip to Ethiopia!

 Mohinga is a popular fish noodle soup served for breakfast in Burma.
 This pungent dish is made from fish paste, dried catfish, chickpea flour and broth.
 Yes, that's right, a seafood lover's dream, but for those with a fish phobia, an absolute nightmare!